 Before joining Lynch Dallas, P.C., Mr. Stone was an attorney with the National Labor Relations Board in Washington, D.C., and participated in dozens of appellate arguments in the federal courts.

-Bill also spends a significant amount of time representing police officers, deputy sheriffs, and police and sheriff's departments across Iowa on alleged excessive use of force, alleged misuse of electronic control devices and chemical and pepper sprays, officer involved shootings, and alleged unlawful search and seizure cases.
+Bill also leads a team that spends a significant amount of time representing police officers, deputy sheriffs, jailers, K-9 officers and their dogs, and county prosecutors and police and sheriff's departments across Iowa on alleged excessive use of force, alleged misuse of electronic control devices and chemical and pepper sprays, officer involved shootings, alleged deliberate indifference claims, and alleged unlawful search and seizure cases.

-Bill is also frequently retained as a neutral, and has successfully mediated dozens of complex commercial and employment cases.
+Bill is also frequently retained as a neutral mediator, and has successfully mediated dozens of complex commercial and employment cases.
 In addition, he has also been selected as an arbitrator over fifty times for a variety of commercial and employment matters, including ERISA fiduciary breach cases and FLSA claims.

 - Georgetown University Law Center, Master of Labor Law (1987)